 - 1. Download the results table described in Section 3. - 2.
 If desired, choose a new MES threshold (for more discussion see Section 6); the default is the standard MES = 7.1 threshold used by the pipeline (Jenkins 2002) and this represents the minimum threshold valid for this procedure.
-If a new, higher threshold is chosen, remove the objects from the table with measured MES (column 14) below the threshold.
+If a new, higher threshold is chosen, change the 'recovered' flag (column 13) to 0 for objects from the table with measured MES (column 14) below the threshold, simulating that they would not have been detected under the higher threshold.
 Otherwise keep all rows to reproduce the standard MES = 7.1 threshold. - 3.
 If further desired (and strongly recommended, see Section 6), choose the parameter space in stellar properties and/or planet properties over which to calculate the detection efficiency; for the worked example in Section 5, we select FGK stars.
 The Kepler stellar properties table available at the NASA Exoplanet Archive2 can be used to identify which Kepler IDs (column 1) fall into a given stellar parameter range.
 To select over desired planet properties, use the various columns in the table to remove injections that fall outside the desired parameter space. - 4.
 Finally, for occurrence rate calculations, choose the subset of targets that were injected at the location of the target star using the flag in column 10.
 However, for certain false positive rate investigations (e.g., Mullally et al. 2015b), use those targets that were injected at a location offset from the target star. - 5.
 Select your desired expected MES (column 12) bins (for the example in Section 5 we examine MES from 0-100 with bins of width 0.5).
 For each bin, i, count the number of targets in the final set of rows from the table with an expected MES falling in that bin, $N{i,exp}$, and of those, the number that were successfully recovered, $N{i,det}$, using either the flag in column 13 if you are using the standard MES = 7.1 threshold, or by imposing the condition that the measured MES (column 14) be greater than your chosen threshold.
 Then calculate the detection efficiency $N{i,det}/N{i,exp}$ for each bin. - 6.
 Plot a histogram of the resulting detection efficiency (see Figure 2 for an example). - 7.
 Fit a function of your choice to the histogram values. - 8.
-Use the function to correct the completeness rates in your occurrence rate calculation; for strong caveats on where and how this is a valid correction for SOC 9.2, see the discussion in Section 6. - 9.
-Feel secure in the knowledge that you are one of the few people who has read this painstakingly crafted documentation and remind me to buy you a drink the next time we are together.
+Use the function to correct the completeness rates in your occurrence rate calculation; for strong caveats on where and how this is a valid correction for SOC 9.2, see the discussion in Section 6.

-$^{2\\}http://exoplanetarchive.ipac.caltech.edu/applications/TblSearch/tblSearch.html?app=ExoSearch\&config=keplerstellarreliarrel$
+2http://exoplanetarchive.ipac.caltech.edu/applications/TblSearch/tblSearch.html?app=ExoSearch&config=keplerstellar